rehypejs/rehype-github/packages/heading/readme.md

 * `behavior` ([`Behavior`][api-behavior],
   default: `'prepend'`)
-  — what to do with the new link to the existing heading
+  — where to add the new link to the existing heading
 * `build` ([`Build`][api-build],
   default: [`defaultBuild`][api-default-build])
   — make rich content to link to a heading